Firza Andika: Persija Jakarta

 Firza was signed for Persija Jakarta to play in Liga 1 in the 2021–22 season.
 He made his league debut on 23 July 2022 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.
 On 6 December, Firza scored his first goal for Persija in a 1–0 victory over Borneo Samarinda at the Sultan Agung Stadium.

+Bhayangkara Presisi

+On 17 June 2025, Firza officially signed Bhayangkara Presisi.

 International career

 On 31 May 2017, Firza debuted for the Indonesia U-19 team in a match against Brazil U20 in the 2017 Toulon Tournament in France.
 Firza was also one of the players who strengthened the Indonesia U19 team in the 2018 AFC U-19 Championship.
 He was part of the Indonesia team that won silver in the 2019 Southeast Asian Games in the Philippines.

-Firza received his first call to join the senior Indonesian national football team in May 2021.
+Firza received his first call up to the senior Indonesia national football team in May 2021.
 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.